Let’s talk about setting goals.

 Can it be done?
 Is it a reasonable stretch?

-You don’t want to toss goals out there that make life painful on the way to achievement.
+Of course, you don’t want to toss goals out there that make life painful on the way to achievement.

 Sarah’s Double Down Goal: Time management will be KEY in this goal being attainable, I currently coach on Sunday afternoons and Thursday evenings with a few exceptions.
 I’m reasonably able to accommodate 5 client sessions per week x 4 weeks per month = 20 client load. ✔